Leonhard Kleber

-In 1524 Kleber produced his most famous work, a huge tablature containing 112 separate compositions, mostly by other composers.
-It was compiled between 1521 and 1524, and contains 332 pages; several hands are identifiable in the manuscript, though none have been identified.
+In 1524, Kleber produced his most famous work, a huge tablature containing 112 separate compositions, mostly by other composers.
+It was compiled between 1521 and 1524 and contains 332 pages; several hands are identifiable in the manuscript, though none have been identified.
 None of the music is attributed to its composer, although most has been identified; some of the anonymous pieces may be by Kleber himself.
-Composers represented in the tablature include Paul Hofhaimer, Hayne van Ghizeghem, Heinrich Isaac, Josquin des Prez, Jacob Obrecht, Antoine Brumel, Heinrich Finck, Ludwig Senfl, Hans Buchner, as well as others.
-Many of the compositions were originally written for voices, especially those by the Franco-Flemish composers (for example Josquin, Isaac, Obrecht, Brumel); some of the music by German organists, such as Paul Hofhaimer and Buchner, was probably written for organ, and hence is contained in the tablature in its original form.
+Composers represented in the tablature include Paul Hofhaimer, Hayne van Ghizeghem, Heinrich Isaac, Josquin des Prez, Jacob Obrecht, Antoine Brumel, Heinrich Finck, Ludwig Senfl, and Hans Buchner, as well as others.
+Many of the compositions were originally written for voices, especially those by the Franco-Flemish composers (for example, Josquin, Isaac, Obrecht, and Brumel); some of the music by German organists, such as Hofhaimer and Buchner, was probably written for organ, and hence is contained in the tablature in its original form.

 This huge early Reformation-era collection is one of the earliest large collections of organ music, and is unusual both for its size and inclusiveness, containing both sacred and secular music in arrangement.